cloudfoundry-tutorials/cf-and-k8s/content/docs/abstractions.md

 VMs are easy for traditional IT teams to adopt, as they can be treated very similarly to physical servers.
 VMs require a lot of configuration before that can run workloads: a guest operating system must be chosen, virtual networks must be configured, software must be installed, and applications deployed on the VM.
 All these must then be kept running and up-to-date.

 Examples of hypervisor include KVM, ESXI, Xen and others.

+Hypervisors alone are time-consuming and cumbersome to manage.
+What happens if a physical host fails?
+How do VMs get restarted on healthy hosts?
+How do we decide where to place VMs in the first place?
+Infrastructure-as-a-Service (IaaS) systems offer solutions to these problems, allowing operators to create VMs without having to worry about the underlying physical hardware.

-Popular systems that manage VMs across many hypervisors include VMware vSphere, OpenStack Nova, AWS EC2, Google Cloud Compute Engine, and Azure.
+Popular IaaS offerings that manage VMs across many hypervisors include VMware vSphere, OpenStack Nova, AWS EC2, Google Cloud Compute Engine, and Azure VMs.

 ### Containers